 A High Court action brought by 60-year-old American woman who claimed she was defrauded of millions by her younger Irish lover has been settled.

-Mr Queally, who is in his mid-40s, denied the claims, and says that while he was in involved in relationship with her, he was never her fiancée.
+Mr Queally, who is in his mid 40s, denied the claims, and said while he was in involved in relationship with Ms Rodino, he was never engaged to her.

 The Judge agreed to adjourn the matter to a date in April to allow for the final terms of the settlement agreement be committed to writing.
-Neither Ms Rodino nor Mr Queally were in court this morning
+Neither Ms Rodino nor Mr Queally were in court yesterday.

-Late last year Ms Rodino's lawyers secured a number of temporary freezing orders against Mr Queally, of Sherman Avenue, Yonkers, New York, who is originally from Lahaknock, Kilmaley, Co Clare.
+Late last year Ms Rodino’s lawyers secured temporary freezing orders against Mr Queally, of Sherman Avenue, Yonkers, New York, who is originally from Lahaknock, Kilmaley, Co Clare.

 They prevented him reducing, dissipating or transferring funds below a value of €1.6m held in a savings account at Permanent TSB in Ennis, Co Clare.